Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 Apple Cobbler and crunchy top with whipped cream

-Cold Spring Tavern is where the old west has been preserved and good food and good times are served.
+Cold Spring Tavern is where the old west has been preserved, and good food and good times are served.

 Jocko's Steak House